jamiees2/deildu-time/README.md

 ##To Run

-Run `nodemon -L --watch .  --debug app.coffee` in one terminal
+Run `nodemon --ignore public/ app.coffee` in one terminal for the backend

-And run `gulp` in another terminal
+And run `gulp` in another terminal for frontend dev